Skip to main content

 A Corporation is a separate legal entity from its owners.
 It provides its owners limited liability, whereby an owner's liability is limited to the amount it invested in the corporation.
 This is the most common business vehicle used by entrepreneurs.

-A professional corporation allows certain professionals to set up a business structure primarily for tax purposes.
+A professional corporation is a type of corporation allows certain professionals to set up a business structure primarily for tax purposes.
 Liability is treated differently with a professional corporation than with a corporation.
 Professional corporations do not limited your professional liability.
 Liability is only limited for business dealings where no personal guarantee has been made.

 Joint ventures are a business relationship established between two or more entities for a particular business project.
 A joint venture differs from a partnership because a JV involves a single business project, whereas a partnership tends to involve an ongoing business relationship.
 A joint venture is typically established through a contractual agreement referred to as a joint venture agreement, or through the formation of a corporation.

-Contact our business lawyer and corporate lawyer today by telephone to discuss your business structure.
-Our business lawyer and corporate lawyer offers services across the Greater Toronto Area, including Mississauga, Oakville, Brampton, Burlington, Milton, Guelph, Waterloo, Kitchener, Hamilton, Vaughan, Newmarket and North York.
+Contact our startup corporate lawyer today by telephone to discuss the business structures available to you.
+Our startup corporate lawyer offers services across the Greater Toronto Area, including Mississauga, Toronto, Oakville, Brampton, Burlington, Milton, Guelph, Waterloo, Kitchener, Hamilton, Vaughan, Newmarket and North York.

-Contact SLC Law to speak to a startup lawyer
+Contact SLC Law to speak to a startup corporate lawyer